mean00/swindle/README.md

 * Is it better than vanilla Black Magic Probe ? : No. It supports less targets and is less robust.
 * Can i run it on xyz board ? : No, only STM32F103, GD32F103 and GD32F303 are supported (GD32VF103 lacks a usb driver atm)
 * Can i debug all the boards : No, only some are enabled, but you can easily change that.
-* Can i use a DFU update on a regular BMP software ? : No you have to flash it through SWD
+* Can i use a DFU update on a regular BMP software ? : Yes but /!\ be careful of the pinout used /!\
 * Is Jtag supported ? : No, only SWD

 How to build